The Mid-America Truck Show in Kentucky, better known as M.A.T.S., was a hit this year in my books!

 – 1962 International Harvester, R190′

 – The new model Kenworth T680 was spectacular

 PKY Beauty Championship – Mid-America Truck Show

-The line up at this year’s PKY Beauty Contest was a site to behold!
+The line up at this year’s PKY Beauty Contest was a sight to behold!

 The show trucks were too numerous to list.
 There were loads of custom, tricked-out 379 and 389 Peterbilts, lots of cabovers, including some Freightliner cabovers and conventionals, early model Kenworth Needlenose, Kenworth W900B, Peterbilt 359